 And slowly, everything changed.

-That transformation is what made me ask a bigger question: why did I have to fail first to discover this?
 Why did it take a career setback and an executive coach to learn skills that should be as accessible as going to the gym?

-Right now, those tools are gatekept more than most realize.
+Right now, many tools are gatekept more than most realize.
 Locked behind business schools, executive coaching, and leadership programs at companies big enough to afford them.
 If you're a nurse, a teacher, a new parent, a veteran — you probably have no idea these tools exist.

 That's what Seen is going to change.

-We’re building the practice, the tools, and eventually the infrastructure so that relational fitness becomes as normal and accessible as physical fitness.
+We’re building the awareness, the tools, and eventually the infrastructure so that relational fitness becomes as normal and accessible as physical fitness.
 A thing you work on.
 A thing you get better at.
 A thing that's available to everyone, not just the lucky few.

 Connection is not a personality type.
 It’s a skill like any other.